 ST. LOUIS, MISSOURI

 For a one-of-a-kind museum adventure, take in the marvel that is the City Museum.
 Equal parts children’s playground, funhouse and surrealistic pavilion, City Museum turned a 600,000-square-foot former International Shoe Company factory into an architectural phenomenon made from unique, found objects from around the city.
 Wriggle through partially underwater tunnels where sharks keep an eye on you from above and turtles creep below, explore crystalline caves, monkey around on rope swings, take a crawl though slinky tunnels, and zoom down countless slides.

-Keep the imaginations in motion at Magic House Children’s Museum and pretend you’re Jack climbing a giant beanstalk, tickle the ivories on a piano, create a 3-D impression of yourself, operate model trains and hang your very own leaf-shaped poem on the Poet Tree.
+Keep the imaginations in motion at Magic House Children’s Museum and pretend you’re Jack climbing a giant beanstalk, tickle the ivories on a piano, create a 3-D impression of yourself, and go on an underwater adventure in the new Splash and Bubbles exhibit.